IPAC2027/astro-site/src/content/program/scientific-program.md

 ## Program Overview

-IPAC'27 will feature a comprehensive program covering the latest developments in particle accelerator science and technology.
-The conference will include invited talks, contributed presentations, and poster sessions.

-### Key Program Elements

-- Plenary sessions with invited speakers
-- Parallel sessions for invited and contriubted speakers
-- Student poster session
-- Industrial exhibition
-- Social events and networking opportunities
+The Scientific Program is the result of a collaborative effort between the Scientific Program Committee, the Organizing Committee, and the Scientific Advisory Board, which includes members from across the international accelerator community.
+The primary goal is to present a balanced and engaging agenda that reflects the current state of accelerator science and technology.

+The program will include Invited Oral Presentations (30 minutes), Contributed Oral Presentations (20 minutes), and Poster Presentations, which will be available each afternoon from Sunday through Thursday.

 :::grid{columns=3}
-:::card{icon="🎤" title="Invited Talks"}
+:::card{icon="🎤" title="Invited Oral Presentations"}
 World-renowned experts will present the latest advances in accelerator physics.
 :::

-:::card{icon="📊" title="Contributed Talks"}
+:::card{icon="📊" title="Contributed Oral Presentations"}
 Original research presentations from the global accelerator community.
 :::

-:::card{icon="📋" title="Poster Sessions"}
+:::card{icon="📋" title="Poster Presentations"}
 Interactive sessions for detailed discussions of research work.
 :::
 :::

 :::info
-The detailed program schedule will be published approximately 3 months before the conference.
-Authors will be notified of their presentation format and scheduling well in advance.
+Full program details will be announced soon.
 :::

 :::status{type="coming-soon"}